-Consultation on a number of proposed refinements to the Phase 2a (West Midlands to Crewe) line of route.
+Seeks views on proposed refinements to the Phase 2a (West Midlands to Crewe) line of route.

 The development of a major engineering project such as HS2 involves a series of design refinements right up until the point of construction.
 When refining the design, HS2 looks to make improvements, where possible, on environmental, technical, service and cost aspects of the scheme.
-The majority of these are minor and are reflected in the scheme design described, and shown in maps, within the working draft EIA Report.
+The majority of these are minor and are reflected in the scheme design described, and shown in maps, within the ‘working draft environmental impact assessment (EIA) report’.

-However, there are three proposed changes to the design which are being consulted on separately as part of this Design Refinement consultation and are being considered by the Secretary of State for Transport.
+However, there are 3 proposed changes to the design which are being consulted on separately as part of this design refinement consultation and are being considered by the Secretary of State for Transport.
 These are:

-- moving the lines near Crewe that would connect HS2 to the West Coast Main Line further south and extending their length; and
+- moving the lines near Crewe that would connect HS2 to the West Coast Main Line further south and extending their length

 Confidentiality and data protection